fullstackseb/fullstackseb/README.md

 ### Hi there 👋

 My name is Sebastian and I am a Developer.
-I like to work with JavaScript and React.
-I mostly use Tailwind CSS and Daisy UI for the frontend.
+I like to work with JavaScript.
+I mostly use React, Tailwind CSS and Daisy UI for the frontend.
-For the backend I work my way towards Node.js and MongoDB to work full stack with the MERN Stack.
+For the backend I start to use NodeJS and MongoDB to work full stack with the MERN Stack.

 I have built some projects and they are public repos, so please feel free to have a look at them.
 I am a self thaught developer who started coding in 2019.
 After completing some online courses (@CodingNomads, Udemy) I applied for a conversion Master in Data Engineering at Edinburgh Napier University where I also spent one year during my undergraduate degree.
 I like the logical side of programming and databases rather than being a designer.
 I also like the overview and the big picture of projects.
 That's why I am focussing on fullstack work instead of specialising in front or backend technology.
 Previous to shifting careers I worked as an Auditor (Finance & IT) and studied business management as an undergraduate degree.

 Here are some quick facts about myself and my work:

-- 🔭 I’m currently working on creating my own Kettle Bell training application with React
+- 🔭 I’m currently working on creating my own typing speed measurement website with own API
 - 🌱 I’m currently learning Node.js and I use Linux (Ubuntu) on a daily basis
 - 🤔 I’m always looking to learn new skills